 When Linda is paddling downstream we would add the speed of the current to her paddling speed to get her actual velocity.
 When she is paddling upstream, we would take the speed of the current away from her paddling speed.
 Your author suggests that we make up a d = rt table.

 We can fill in two columns if we use our unknown to express the rates.
 Once you have two columns in such a table filled in you can fill in the third by using the appropriate form of the d = rt equation.
-In this case it is
+In this case the empty column is time, and

 Using this we can fill in the third column.